 The term "refugee" is a legal immigration status given to people who resettle in the United States as part of a federal Refugee Admissions Program.
-These individuals have been forced to flee their countries of origin due to a well-founded fear of persecution based on their race, religion, nationality, membership in a particular group, or political opinion.
+Refugees have been forced to flee their countries of origin due to a well-founded fear of persecution based on their race, religion, nationality, membership in a particular group or political opinion.

-- Immigration Assistance and Naturalization Services offered by specialized immigration legal services organizations, accredited by the Department of Justice, assist refugees and immigrants with federal applications to become lawful permanent residents (green card holders) or United States citizens. - Whole Family Services include the Promoting Refugee Integration, Mobility and Empowerment program, which provides case management, education and immigration-related legal services; Community Outreach and Education, which supports individuals to integrating into their local communities; Housing Stabilization Services, which offers short-term, urgent housing assistance for newly arrived refugees and humanitarian immigrants; the Refugee School Impact program, which supports school-aged children and helps their families improve academic performance and integration; Services for Older Refugees, which supports integration and wellness by offering elders over 60 opportunities to connect with communities and peers; and specialized child welfare and youth services through the Unaccompanied Refugee Minor program and the Refugee Youth Mentoring program (ages 18-24).
+and are offered by specialized immigration legal services organizations accredited by the Department of Justice.

+• Whole Family Services include the Promoting Refugee Integration, Mobility and Empowerment program, which provides case management, education and immigration-related legal services; Community Outreach and Education, which supports people to integrate into their local communities; Housing Stabilization Services, which offers short-term, urgent housing assistance for newly arrived refugees and humanitarian immigrants; the Refugee School Impact program, which supports birth-to-age-5 children, school-aged youth and their families, and improves learning outcomes and academic performance and integration; Services for Older Refugees, which supports integration and wellness by offering elders over 60 opportunities to connect with communities and peers; and specialized child welfare and youth services through the Unaccompanied Refugee Minor, Unaccompanied Children and the Refugee Youth Mentoring programs.